Respecting differences

 Achieving change

-Child-inclusive mediation is an increasingly popular way of giving young people a chance to have their say in decisions that are going to affect their future.
-It is designed to be gentle and respectful, so that young people aren't burdened with decisions that their parents may be struggling to make and so that parents have the space to make decisions in line with their responsibilities.
-The process follows a clear structure and if you're interested, we can talk you through how it would work.
+Child-inclusive mediation is an increasingly recognised way of giving young people a chance to have their say in decisions that are going to affect their future.It is designed not to burden young people with decisions that their parents may be struggling to make, but to give them a voice and to give parents space to make decisions in line with their responsibilities.
+The process follows a clear structure and if you're interested, we can talk you through how it works at your first meeting.

-My name is Catherine Gray and I've been working as a family mediator since 2016.
-I'm also a trained and practising Child-Inclusive Mediator.Big changes in family situations can shake us to the core; and hurt, anger and stress can make it hard to think straight, let alone appreciate someone else's perspective.
+Big changes in family situations can shake us to the core; and hurt, anger and stress can make it hard to think straight, let alone appreciate someone else's perspective.
 People often come to me feeling lost and stuck.
-My hope as a mediator is to support you in finding the right path forwards for your circumstances, always bearing in mind that I'm not here to sides.I've been fully accredited with the Family Mediation Council (the professional regulatory body for family mediators) since 2019 and I'm also a member of the Family Mediators Association.
+My hope as a mediator is to support you in finding the right path forwards for your circumstances, always bearing in mind that I'm not here to sides.

 Trusting your mediator is important.
 Some of the things that clients have said about working with me are: